LarsRoman/pseudo-kms/Readme.md

 ### /get/key

-    {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "keyname": "KEY FROM WHICH TO RECEIVE CURRENT VERSION"}
+    {"username": "YOUR USERNAME", "token": "YOUR TOKEN", "keyname": "KEY NAME", "keyversion": Key Version or -1 for the most recent one}

 ### /get/keys